memo-db/live2d-renderer-lite/readme.md

     autoAnimate?: boolean = true
     // Toggle whether the pointer actions will begin automatically. autoInteraction?: boolean = true
+    // Toggle whether a motion will be played on tap. tapInteraction?: boolean = true
     // Toggle whether you want it to play random motions, or just play the idle animation. randomMotion?: boolean = true
     // Resizes the aspect ratio of your canvas to match the model dimensions.